WeiShaoD/neuroimage-menu/docs/source/FSL/FSL_1st_analysis.rst

 that FSL can understand, we will create a timing file for each condition, and then split that file according to which run the condition was in:

-Timings for the pump trials that occurred during the first run (which we will call incongruent_run1.txt);
+Timings files for the pump trials that occurred during the first run, second run and third run (which will be pump_run1.txt,);

-Timings for the Incongruent trials that occurred during the second run (incongruent_run2.txt);
+Timings files  for the Incongruent trials that occurred during the second run (incongruent_run2.txt);

 Timings for the Congruent trials that occurred during the first run (congruent_run1.txt);

 Timings for the Congruent trials that occurred during the second run (congruent_run2.txt).

 The script